Financing available | Free US shipping for orders US$100+

 The great thing with Forever One moissanites is that Charles and Colvard's limited lifetime warranty includes stone chipping and breakage to some extend.
 If a large moissanite chips or breaks during normal wear, the replacement value of a 1mm smaller moissanite will be given (does not include setting charges and labor to replace the stone in the ring setting).
 The financial blow if something ever happens to your moissanite is not as big.
 The breakage warranty does not apply to small melee moissanites or if the moissanite is so badly damaged into tiny pieces that it can't be recut.
 FOREVER ONE™ moissanite, and FOREVER BRILLIANT™ moissanite gemstones have the same Limited Lifetime Warranty as all other Charles & Colvard Created Moissanite® gemstones.

-Please note that Supernova moissanites do not come with any warranties nor certificates.
+Please note that Supernova and Stuller moissanites do not come with any warranties nor certificates.

 Bridal Set Princess White Sapphire Engagement Ring and Woven Wedding Band